SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/psram_blinky/readme.md

 ## Purpo/sescope

 - This example project demonstrates blinky application (GPIO/LED toggle) executing from PSRAM.
-By default, the Text segment, Data segment, BSS segment, Stack and Heap are placed in PSRAM.
+By default, the Text and Data segments are placed in PSRAM.

 ## Prerequisites/Setup Requirements